zutsusemi/MICCAI2023-TopoLab-Labels/README.md

 ## 🙋‍♀️ Feedback and Contact

-If you have any question, feel free to contact zhangzhixing@stu.pku.edu.cn .
+If you have any question, feel free to contact Zhixing Zhang at zhangzhixing@stu.pku.edu.cn .

 ## 📝 Citation